CastroDF/api-rest-course/README.md

-# API Rest Course
+# BDA Boards Server

 ## What is about?

-Is a simple API Rest to manage Clients.
+Is an API Rest to manage users.

 ## Technology stack